What Will I Learn?

 Wash Your Hands Before You Play Guitar

-It’s such a simple thing to do; not only keeping your guitar clean but also allowing you to eek more life out of your strings.
-This saves you both time and money, as you won’t have to keep buying new strings and spend ages changing them!
-Just wait around 10 minutes for your hands to fully dry, then play away to your heart’s content.
+It’s such a simple thing to do, not only keeping your guitar clean but also allowing you to eek more life out of your strings.
+This saves you both time and money, as you won’t have to keep buying new strings and spend ages changing them.
+Just wait around 5-10 minutes for your hands to fully dry, then play away.

 Wipe Down Your Guitar’s Strings

 Products such as GHS’ Fast Fret or Jim Dunlop’s Ultraglide 65 are great for extending the life of your guitar strings.
-Just apply these cleaning lubricants to the strings to remove any grime, and you will get sparkly-sounding freshness as well as a faster playing experience thanks to the smooth feel that they leave.
-These products also help to remove fingertip-induced dust and dirt from the fretboard – two birds, one stone!
+Just apply these cleaning lubricants to the strings after a playing session to remove any grime, and you will get sparkly-sounding freshness as well as a faster playing feel ready for the next time you pick up your guitar.
+These products also help to remove fingertip-induced dust and dirt from the fretboard — two birds, one stone!